 Our Best Bites

-1 tablespoon Extra virgin Olive Oil
+1 tablespoon Extra virgin Olive Oil (or non-stick spray)

 1 pound boneless chicken, cubed (about 3-4 boneless, skinless breasts)